-The current and complete course catalogue offered each semester is also available as pdf download under Courses.
+The current and complete course catalogue offered each semester is also available as a pdf download under Courses.

 Please also have a look at the LMU´s LSF for a preliminary list of courses.